GLF Schools

 NB - The centre will be called for external practical moderation in half term 3 & 4.
 In preparation for this practical scores and videos will be moderated live.

-Component 1 - Preparing Participants to Take Part in Sport and Physical Activity (internal)
+• Component 1: Preparing Participants to Take Part in Sport

-Component 2 - Taking Part and Improving Other Participants Sporting Performance (internal)
+• Component 2: Taking Part and Improving Performance

-Component 3 - Developing Fitness to Improve Other Participants Performance in Sport and Physical Activity (external)
+• Component 3: Developing Fitness to Improve Performance

 Year 12 sequence of lessons